Quito and 4 Day Coral I & II Cruise – Eastern Galapagos Islands

 Interests: Adventure, Culture & History, Expedition Cruising, Sea Kayaking, Snorkeling, and Wildlife Viewing.

-Places Visited: Quito, the Galapagos Islands, Baltra Island, Mosquera Islet, North Seymour Island, San Cristóbal Island, Santa Cruz Island, and Santa Fe Island.
+Places Visited: Quito, the Galapagos Islands, Baltra Island, Mosquera Islet, North Seymour Island, San Cristóbal Island, Santa Cruz Island, Santa Fe Island, and South Plaza Island.

 Day-by-Day Itinerary